RajeshSivadasan/alice-blue-options-buying/README.md

 <h1>Nifty / BankNifty Options buying algo developed in python using the SuperTrend indicator for the NSE exchange using the Alice Blue broker API</h1><br>
+  Join Telegram channel <a> https://t.me/rajeshsivadasanalgo </a> to get live trading performance
 <b>Follow the below steps to get the algo up and running:</b>
 1. Copy all the three files in a same folder
 2. Update the user credentials and preferences in the ab_options.ini